 Saving in a qualified retirement account requires earned income.
 However, if you are a non-working spouse, the IRS allows you to contribute to a Spousal IRA if your partner has an earned income.

 Thus the earned income requirement is lifted for non-working spouses, raising the limits on what a family can save in a tax-advantaged way.
+(Thanks Kay Bailey Hutchison, a key sponsor of the 2013 legislation that codified rules around this account!)

 A spousal IRA is no different than a regular IRA; in fact, you open a traditional or Roth IRA to contribute to and start investing.
 All that matters is that your spouse earns income, and you place money into the account.